Rishab-Sudhir/Grumble-WebApp/README.md

 all this information we then hit the yelp api to get a list of retaurants in the vicinity.
 We then display these restaurants in a tinder like fashion.
 Users can flick through these results with a skip button.
 If they wish to save a restaurant for later they can do that, and they view saved restaurants in a different view.

 Rishab - Backend (Python(DJANGO Projects/App))
+created the flows for the app and made simple html files associated for them.
+For more complex functions that required backend integration (eg deleting/saving to sql database) wrote javescript.

-API key is visible for simplicities sake, but in a prod environment this would naturally be hidden.
+API key is visible for simplicities till the project is done.

 Maha - Frontend (Html CSS)
+Did all the styling and Visual elements of the website using CSS, HTML and Javascript